LTW-GCR-CSOC/csoc-installation-scripts/amazon-deploy/canary/vagrant/README.md

 ## Plans
  * Convert the inline shell script in Vagrantfile to Ansible, look at the Dinotools Ansible playbook they have done for Dionaea.
- * Add Vagrant configuration for VPC, Security Policy, iGW, and Elastic IP
+ * Add Vagrant configuration for VPC, Security Policy, iGW, and Elastic IP, look at Metron Ansible playbook for associated example tasks

 ## Installation
 ### Honeypots.sh Prep